neurobiol/unlearn/docs/content/methods_summary.md

 This is a high level spectral interpretation.

-A gap here means a difference between two spectral summary curves, labelled on the poster as gmax and gmin.
+A gap here means a difference between two spectral summary curves, labelled in the original figure as gmax (blue) and gmin (orange).

 If gmax rises while gmin stays near baseline, the gap widens and forms a peak.
 Peaks often align with switches between stages and can indicate a regime shift.